-Multiple shared processor pools (MSPPs) are supported on POWER8 processor-based servers.
-This capability allows a system administrator to create a set of micropartitions with the purpose of controlling the processor capacity that can be consumed from the physical shared processor pool.
+MSPPs are a capability that is supported on POWER8 processor-based servers.
+This capability allows a system administrator to create a set of micro-partitions with the purpose of controlling the processor capacity that can be consumed from the physical shared processor pool.

 Implementing MSPPs depends on a set of underlying techniques and technologies.
-Figure 3-8 shows an overview of the architecture of multiple shared processor pools.
+Figure 3-4 shows an overview of the architecture of MSSPs.

-Figure 3-8 Overview of the architecture of multiple shared processor pools
+Figure 3-4 Overview of the architecture of multiple shared processor pools

-Micropartitions are created and then identified as members of either the default shared processor pool0 or a user-defined shared processor pooln.
-The virtual processors that exist within the set of micropartitions are monitored by the POWER Hypervisor, and processor capacity is managed according to user-defined attributes.
+Micro-partitions are created and then identified as members of either the default shared processor $pool_0$ or a user-defined shared processor $pool_n$.
+The virtual processors that exist within the set of micro-partitions are monitored by the POWER Hypervisor, and processor capacity is managed according to user-defined attributes.

-If the Power Systems server is under heavy load, each micropartition within a shared processor pool is ensured its processor entitlement plus any capacity that it might be allocated from the reserved pool capacity if the micropartition is uncapped.
+If the Power Systems server is under heavy load, each micro-partition within a shared processor pool is ensured its processor entitlement plus any capacity that it might be allocated from the reserved pool capacity if the micro-partition is uncapped.

-If certain micropartitions in a shared processor pool do not use their capacity entitlement, the unused capacity is ceded and other uncapped micropartitions within the same shared processor pool are allocated the additional capacity according to their uncapped weighting.
-In this way, the entitled pool capacity of a shared processor pool is distributed to the set of micropartitions within that shared processor pool.
+If certain micro-partitions in a shared processor pool do not use their capacity entitlement, the unused capacity is ceded and other uncapped micro-partitions within the same shared processor pool are allocated the additional capacity according to their uncapped weighting.
+In this way, the entitled pool capacity of a shared processor pool is distributed to the set of micro-partitions that are within that shared processor pool.

-All Power Systems servers that support the multiple shared processor pools capability have a minimum of one (the default) shared processor pool and up to a maximum of 64 shared processor pools.
+All Power Systems servers that support the MSSPs capability have a minimum of one (the default) shared processor pool and up to a maximum of 64 shared processor pools.